Be Wild

 Much of our work is dedicated to farming.

 What about the seaweed that washes up onto the shore?
-Sea lettuce (Ulva lactuca) is known for washing up onto the shores of Long Island, creating a host of problems as it decomposes.
+Sea lettuce (Ulva lactuca) is known for washing up on the shores of Long Island, creating a host of problems as it decomposes.

 If you want to dig in with seaweed and have an existing group you’d like to volunteer with, we’d love to find a way to support your work - including how to help you process your seaweed into products!